LlamaSeg: Image Segmentation via Autoregressive Mask Generation: Experiments

-\textbf{Implementation details.} We adopt a two-stage training protocol consisting of pre-training followed by fine-tuning.
-During pre-training, the model is trained on the SA-OVRS dataset and the referring segmentation datasets.
-We AdamW~\citep{loshchilov2017decoupled} optimizer with a learning rate of $2\times10^{-4}$, $\beta_{1}=0.9$, $\beta_{2}=0.95$, weight decay 0.05, and run for 4 epochs.
-In the fine-tuning stage, the semantic and referring segmentation tasks are trained separately on their respective datasets.
-We use AdamW with a learning rate of $1\times10^{-4}$, $\beta_{1}=0.9$, $\beta_{2}=0.99$, zero weight decay, and a WarmupCosineDecay scheduler with 1\% linear warmup; we fine-tune for 10 epochs on the semantic segmentation datasets and 20 epochs on the referring segmentation datasets.
+\textbf{Fine-tuning.} The semantic and referring segmentation tasks are trained separately on their respective datasets.
+We use AdamW with a learning rate of $1\times10^{-4}$, $\beta_{1}=0.9$, $\beta_{2}=0.99$, zero weight decay, and a WarmupCosineDecay scheduler with 1\% linear warmup.
+We fine-tune for 10 epochs on the semantic segmentation datasets and 20 epochs on the referring segmentation datasets.
 All training is carried out on 8 NVIDIA GPUs (A800 or H20) under PyTorch’s distributed data parallel framework.

-For models trained from scratch, mask tokens are generated via greedy search.
-When leveraging an MLLM, we apply LoRA~\citep{hu2022lora} for efficient fine-tuning, and we remove the unconditional generation component while keeping other configurations unchanged.
+\textbf{Model Variants.} For the LLaMA-based framework, mask tokens are generated via greedy search.
+When leveraging an MLLM-based framework, we apply LoRA~\citep{hu2022lora} for efficient fine-tuning and remove the unconditional generation component while keeping other configurations unchanged.
+We develop two models within the LLaMA-based framework, namely \textbf{LlamaSeg-B (base)} and \textbf{LlamaSeg-L (large)}, and further construct \textbf{LlamaSeg-1B\textsubscript{(MLLM)} }within the Pre-trained MLLM-based Segmentation Framework (with LoRA/Adapter).